 I would like to thank all those who have made possible this project, the Explorations of Monaco:

 - My Government and the National Council of Monaco, first of all, who understood its interest and the many implications for the Principality.

 - The various partners, in particular The Scientific Centre of Monaco, the Oceanographic Institute, the Oceanographic Museum, my Foundation, of course, and the Yacht Club of Monaco.
 These entities have given its scientific and environmental coherence;

 - The owner of the Yersin, François Fiat, thanks to whom we have been able to charter this magnificent ship;

-- The Yersin will leave the port of Monaco on 27 July, 2017 on a three-year voyage, which will see it cross many of the world’s seas and, above all, contribute, I hope, to reconcile mankind and the sea.
+- The Yersin has left the port of Monaco on 27 July, 2017 on a three-year voyage, which will see it cross many of the world’s seas and, above all, contribute, I hope, to reconcile mankind and the sea.

 H.S.H.
 Prince Albert II of Monaco

 Caption and credit the photo of the Prince diving “HSH Prince Albert II of Monaco operates a 360 degree video rig while diving in the waters of Tubatahara”.
 Photo by Sylvain Peromoul.